-How to change the Mac display for the visually impaired
+Visually impaired?
+These accessibility features on Mac will help you out!

 How to reduce transparency

-Reducing transparency helps your Dock and desktop icons stand out more and also makes the top menu bar opaque so that you can clearly see all your app icons and menu items.
+Reducing transparency using Mac accessibility options helps your Dock and desktop icons stand out more and makes the top menu bar opaque to see all your app icons and menu items.

 - Click the Apple menu on the top left of your screen.